Nuclear experts warn of Libya "dirty bomb" material

 Libya's uranium enrichment program was dismantled after Gaddafi renounced weapons of mass destruction eight years ago.
 Sensitive material and documentation including nuclear weapons design information were confiscated.

-But the country's Tajoura research center continues to stock large quantities of radioisotopes, radioactive waste and low-enriched uranium fuel after three decades of nuclear research and radioisotope production, Heinonen said.
+But the country's Tajoura research centre continues to stock large quantities of radioisotopes, radioactive waste and low-enriched uranium fuel after three decades of nuclear research and radioisotope production, Heinonen said.

 Refined uranium can have civilian as well as military purposes, if enriched much further.